 From the moment of their arrest, the priests were held separately in Berdiansk.

-Father Geleta was placed in a two-person cell which held six to eight people at a time, so sometimes he had to sleep on the floor.
+Father Geleta was placed in a cell designed for two, which held six to eight people at a time.
+Sometimes he had to sleep on the floor.
 Most of his cellmates were detained on suspicion of pro-Ukrainian activities, refusal to accept a Russian passport, or refusal to complete documentation for business, as well as retired military officers etc..

 “In Berdiansk, we were not forbidden to pray, so we prayed in the cell.
 We talked about religious topics, about God, and we prayed constantly,” Geleta recalled.